Travel Insurance FAQ

 Do I still need to issue a Travel Insurance if I have this card?

-The European Health Insurance Card (EHIC) is NOT a substitute for travel insurance and should not be considered as a cheap alternative.
-A European Health Insurance Card will only cover you in an emergency medical situation (and will exclude cover for other circumstances such as loss of baggage, personal belongings and money, cancellation or curtailment of trip, costs for missed or delayed departure) and is only valid in EEA countries.
+The European Health Insurance Card (EHIC) is NOT a substitute for travel insurance and should not be considered a cheap alternative.
+A European Health Insurance Card will only cover you in an emergency medical situation (and will exclude cover for other circumstances such as loss of baggage, personal belongings, and money, cancellation or curtailment of the trip, and costs for missed or delayed departure) and is only valid in EEA countries.

 Furthermore do not assume that the government provided health care when travelling is the same as in Malta.
 It may not be as extensive or meet the exact levels you are used to within Malta.
 To provide the best level of cover always take out your own travel insurance policy as well.